shano/email-to-remarkable-sync/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments